Home

 Be Proactive

 The best way to get out of a traffic ticket is not to get it in the first place.
 If you get pulled over, be courteous to the police officer.
 He might be pulling you over because he's looking for a missing kid or because a vehicle similar to yours was just involved in a hit-and-run accident, and he is using a trivial infraction (e.g., driving 8 mph over the speed limit, too much window tint, etc.) Be nice and he may let you go once he sees you're not who he is looking for.
 Be antagonistic in the same scenario, and he might decide to write you a ticket for that same trivial infraction.
 Of course, some cops do pull people over and write tickets for driving 8 mph over.
 Unfortunately, it's hard to differentiate the good guys from the jackasses until they actually hand you a ticket, so until that point, remain friendly and courteous!
 Likewise, prior to receiving a ticket, do not ask to see the officer's radar or laser gun reading, since this implies distrust of the officer.
 And of course, don't incriminate yourself; when asked if you know why the officer pulled you over, the correct answer is that you don't know, because in truth, you really don't.
 Incorrect answers include "Because I was driving 90 in a 25?", "I'm not sure, but please don't look in the trunk", or variants thereof.
-Do not apologize, and do not mention that you didn't know what the speed limit was, because both of these can be used to damage your case in court later.
+Do not apologize, and do not mention that you didn't know what the speed limit was, because both of these types of statements can be used against you in court later on.

 If you're reading this after you were stopped, and you made an admission, be prepared to explain it away in court.
 For example, if you get pulled over for going 75 in a 65 and told the officer "I was going 70, tops!" then explain to the court that this was not an admission of driving over 65, but rather a reflection of the fact that any speed measurement over 70 was completely beyond your comprehension.